ewortzman/DWA-arbiter/README.md

 There is **absolutely no validation of any kind**.
 If some input is invalid, it's just going to crash.

-My original intent for this app can be viewed a README.md.bak.
+My original intent for this app can be viewed at README.md.bak.